-At Newberry Springs Elementary School, there is one teacher per grade level except for a 3/4 combo class and a 4/5 combo class.
-There is one shared Resource Specialist Program (RSP) teacher for students with special needs.
-There is one Music teacher, and one Physical Education teacher and all three teachers are shared with another school in Silver Valley USD.
+At Newberry Springs Elementary School, there is one teacher per grade level except for the 3rd/4th grade and a 4th/5th grade combo classes.
+There is one Resource Specialist Program (RSP) teacher for students with special needs.
+There is one Music teacher, and one Physical Education teacher.
+All three teachers are shared with another school in Silver Valley USD.
 All teachers receive professional development yearly in Mathematics and English Language Arts which also includes writing.